cschneid-the-elder/mapa/cobol/readme.md

 ## COBOL Call Tree Analysis

-This is not intended to be a validating parser, but an analyzing parser; feed it valid COBOL and it will create a file of "callers" and "callees" to enable you to learn things of possible interest.
+This is not intended to be a validating parser, but an analyzing parser; feed it valid COBOL and it will create a file of "callers" and "callees" and various other bits of data about your source code to enable you to learn things of possible interest.

 My intent is to provide a mechanism for people to analyze COBOL code and record pertinent facts in some persistent store.

-Currently (17-Apr-2021) a work in progress.
+Currently (28-Apr-2021) a work in progress.
 Parsing COBOL to extract various sorts of "calls"  seems to be working.
 Generating a CSV to be loaded into a persistent store seems to be working.

 "Seems to be working" means that I've run through some COBOL I've written specifically with an eye towards tripping up my own logic, along with the NIST COBOL test suite albeit with some manual alterations as some of their source is not intended to be processed without preprocessing by other parts of the suite.